 The 9th Edition of my textbook on Software Engineering was published in March 2010.
 This is a major revision of the previous edition with extensive reorganization and 30-40% new material.
 See the preface for details of the changes and the contents list for information about the book's structure.

 This website provides a range of supplementary material to support the use of the 9th edition of my textbook on software engineering.
 The book has been designed to be closely integrated with the web and, as well as the web sections referenced in the text, I have also made some chapters 'web-only'.
-More general material on software and systems engineering teaching and research is available from my professional web site.
+More general material on software and systems engineering teaching and research is available from my professional web site and blog.
 This includes links to specific courses on critical systems engineering, large-scale complex IT systems and socio-technical systems.
-My SE book blog, includes opinions on systems engineering topics (and other things) and papers that I have read.
+I regularly blog on this site about software engineering topics as well as more general commentary on technology.

 I also have a personal web site with information about my interests outside of work.